Shooting-stars boost Alderney’s dark sky status bid

 Alderney's resident astronomer Michael Maunder said: "Around midnight one spectacular Perseid lit up the sky passing immediately overhead and left a glowing dust trail for over half a minute, something only possible to see that long in Alderney's clear skies.

 Mr Maunder, who co-wrote a number of astronomy books with Patrick Moore, added: "This experiment was not only important because our clear skies enabled us to collect this data, but also because it attracted people to the island.

-"Visitors who appreciate Alderney's dark skies first-hand will help us to spread the word on what our island has to offer stargazers and astronomers"'Rare daytime activity'
+"Visitors who appreciate Alderney's dark skies first-hand will help us to spread the word on what our island has to offer stargazers and astronomers"